-- ▶ Archimedes of Syracuse, 287-212 BCE: Among his many mathematical contributions, described the 13 Archimedean solids.
+- Archimedes of Syracuse, 287-212 BCE: Among his many mathematical contributions, described the 13 Archimedean solids.
 But this work is lost.
-We know of it only through: - ▶ Pappus of Alexandria, c.290-c.350 CE: One of the last ancient Greek mathematicians.
-Describes the 13 Archimedean solids in Book V of his Collections. - ▶ Johannes Kepler (Germany and Austria), 1571-1630 CE: Rediscovered the 13 Archimedean solids; gave first surviving proof that there are only 13.
+We know of it only through: - Pappus of Alexandria, c.290-c.350 CE: One of the last ancient "Greek" mathematicians.
+Describes the 13 Archimedean solids in Book V of his Collections.
+But he gives no proof!

+Johannes Kepler (Germany/Austria), 1571-1630 CE: Rediscovered the 13 Archimedean solids.
+In his book Harmonices Mundi (1619), he gave the first surviving proof that there are only 13.